hassan-byt0/Hassan-byt0-/README.md

     About Me
 </h2>

-- 👨🏻‍🎓 I’m currently studying in S.Y BTech (Electronics and Telecommunication)

-- 💎 I’m currently working as a Graphic Designing Freelancer

-- 🌱 I’m currently learning DSA and Blockchain Development

-- 👯 I’m looking to collaborate on Open Source Projects

-- 💬 Talk to me about Graphic Design, Full Stack Development, Competitive Coding, Data Science

-- 📫 How to reach me: **sharathpai107@gmail.com**

-- ⚡ Fun fact: **I love to guide rather than teach!😉** I'm an aspiring developer from India who loves exploring various development fields and working on them.
+I'm an aspiring developer from India who loves exploring various development fields and working on them.

 I'm currently working as a Graphic Designer in a couple of socities by helping them with all the digital creatives.